JakeSteam/blog-programming/_drafts/2024-03-21-google-cybersecurity-professional-review.md

 Importantly, the labs strike a good balance between requiring you to type new commands to become familiar, whilst letting you copy and paste repeated or lengthy commands.
 This is accompanied by a very reliable progress checker, that offers hints if you've completed a task incorrectly.
 Sometimes a multiple choice question will be shown instead.

-Finally, Qwiklabs also has a detailed "League" system, where you get put into a group of other students and promoted / demoted through leagues.
+Finally, Qwiklabs also has a gamified "League" system, where you get put into a group of other students and promoted / demoted through leaderboard rankings.
 This is more relevant for longer term learning, since I unsurprisingly shot to the top of my group after completing every Linux lab in the certificate!

 [![](/assets/images/2024/coursera-qwiklabs-thumbnail.png)](/assets/images/2024/coursera-qwiklabs.png)